Call-for-Code/Solution-Starter-Kit-Communication-2020/starter-kit/node-red/README.md

 - Language Translator
   - Translates text from one language to another
 - Natural Language Classifier
-  - Uses machine learning algorithms to return the top matching predefined classes for short text inputs.
+  - Uses machine learning algorithms to return the top matching predefined classes for short text inputs
 - Natural Language Understanding
   - Analyze text to extract meta-data from content such as concepts, entities, keywords ...
 - Personality Insights